 go to Paris

-But there was a hidden poignancy in the title, 'Funmi Couldn't go to Paris', it made me think about fashion in Africa and how countless indigenous talent and creators, the Funmis, the Bolas and Femis that never make it to Paris but get on perfectly well…..
+The bag was meant to be taken by Funmi in Paris.
+It didn't work out that way but there was a hidden poignancy in the title, 'Funmi Couldn't go to Paris' it made me think about fashion in Africa and how countless indigenous talents, the Funmi's, the Bola's and Femi's never make it to Paris but get on perfectly well…..